 World Water Day Slideshow: Everything You Need to Know About H2O.
 Chart: Why $4-Per-Gallon Gas Is Damn Cheap.
 Inspired by Cord's thought-provoking post on the per gallon prices of various liquids, and by Sarah Palin's ill-informed Facebook rant on the "$4-Per-Gallon President," I decided to take a closer look at gasoline prices around the world.

 Mrs. Palin might be interested to learn, that the world already has quite a few $4-Per-Gallon Presidents.
 In fact, the world already has $6-Per-Gallon Parliaments, $7-Per-Gallon Prime Ministers, and $8-Per-Gallon Presidents!
 We've collected a broad sample of gas prices from throughout the industrialized Western world in the chart below.
 Important to note: this chart includes only official data from throughout the European Union and North America.

 Nation’s GDP as US States.
 Way back in 2007, I found this obscure chart from The York Group on a Norwegian blog, posted previously as Countries GDP as US States.

 The Economist has not only dug up this map, but went it one better, doing the same for China’s provinces that was done for the US.
-Here are both of their versions: Comparing Country’s GDP to US States.
 World's nuclear reactors location.
 Nuclear power plants have only a few decades of working life before they have to be shut down – so how big is the problem?